 How to play short sets

-Short set scoring is in use at a handful of leagues (check on the How It Works tab of your league to see if your's qualifies).
+But there are a handful of leagues where short scoring is in use (check on the How It Works tab of your league to see if your's qualifies).
 Matches played within these leagues consist of two short sets with a conventional tie-break at one set all.

 (Please note, where we play long format matches we will normally accept a match where players have played a ten point match tiebreak in lieu of a third set, but in certain circumstances, these matches will be considered to carry less weight at the end of the round if players are tied on points at the top of the table.
 To be fair to other players, shortened matches do not count towards bonus points.)